2nd Bomb Wing: Medium bomber era

 B-50 Superfortress operations continued until November 1953, when the 2 BW began receiving jet-powered B-47E Stratojet medium bombers.
 The B-47 was a fast bomber that relied on speed to penetrate the air defenses of the Soviet Union.
 Produced in large numbers, it became the SAC's main medium bomber throughout the 1950s.
-The wing participated in SAC REFLEX deployments to North Africa and England.
+The wing participated in SAC Operation Reflex deployments to North Africa and England.
 Beginning in 1958, the B-47 was becoming obsolete, as the air defenses of the Soviet Union improved.
 The Stratojet was phased out of SAC beginning in 1960.

 Plans were made to upgrade the wing to the Boeing B-52 Stratofortress.
 However, although adequate for B-47 operations, the runway at Hunter was inadequate for B-52 operations when tested in the early 1960s.
 In addition, during the 1950s the urban area of the City of Savannah was expanding and encroaching on the airfield, making Hunter unsuitable for heavy nuclear-equipped bomber operations over the urbanized area.
 A 1958 Tybee Island B-47 crash in which a Mark 15 hydrogen bomb was lost in the Atlantic Ocean just off the coast of Savannah was another reason in the decision by SAC to move the Wing to a non-urban area.

 In early 1963 the wing began to send its B-47s to storage at Davis-Monthan Air Force Base, Arizona.
 The 2d Bombardment Wing would be moved, and Hunter AFB was reassigned to Military Air Transport Service (MATS).
 MATS closed its facilities at Donaldson Air Force Base, South Carolina and reassigned the 63rd Troop Carrier Wing to Hunter, using the base for Douglas C-124 Globemaster II intercontinental cargo aircraft operations to points around the world.